gwdetchar/seismon/docs/earthquake_analysis.rst

 Don't worry about the %s and %d's

-%s  String formater for Python, replaces %s with variable defined by user
-%d  decimal replacer for Python, %d with a variable defined by user
+-%s  String formater for Python, replaces %s with variable defined by user -%d  decimal replacer for Python, %d with a variable defined by user

 Once you are done, you should use screen again to run both seismon_run_run_H1O1 and seismon_run_run_L1O1.